 Middle Eastern Congregational Support addresses the needs and concerns related to a large number of evangelical Middle Eastern new immigrants and to provide for them the necessary spiritual and organizational services.

 Native American Congregational Support offers support for Native American congregational issues, facilitates evangelism and leadership development.

 The Presbyterian Church (U.S.A.)
 Investment and Loan Program Inc. assists churches by providing mortgage products that build buildings and investment products that help investors focus their resources on the church's growth.
 For information, procedures and guidelines about General Assembly Church Loans, please contact Ben Blake, Judy Walton or Jason Peterson at 100 Witherspoon Street, Louisville, KY 40202-1396, (800) 903-7457.

 The Church Financial Campaign Service provides a wide array of services to empower congregations, presbyteries and other church-related agencies to secure financial commitments from and deepen the stewardship awareness of their faith communities.
 This in turn enhances the organization's ability to better serve through mission and ministry.

 Research Services provides a wide variety of services including articles and reports, demographics information, statistics, program evaluations, Ten-Year Trends and other data and expertise.

-For the purpose of the 1001 New Worshiping Community “Seed” grant, it is not a requirement for the Stated Clerk/Presbyter to have completed the Office of the General Assembly Church Change Form (CCF) on behalf of the project to be supported.
-However, it is a requirement to complete the CCF prior to applying for the 1001 New Worshiping Community “Investment” grant.
-The CCF may be found at the OGA Stated Clerk’s File Cabinet.
+For the purpose of the New Worshiping Community Seed grant, it is not a requirement for the Stated Clerk to have completed the Office of the General Assembly Church Change Form (CCF) on behalf of the project to be supported.
+However, it is a requirement to complete the CCF prior to applying for the New Worshiping Community Investment grant.